5 Socially Responsible Funds to Be Grateful For

 These companies are largely values-driven and strive to follow ethical business practices.

-This could be through reducing their carbon footprint, adopting sustainable energy practices, paying their employees a real living wage, providing a clean and safe workspace, supporting women and minorities… The list is endless.
+That could be through reducing their carbon footprints, adopting sustainable energy practices, paying their employees a living wage, providing clean and safe workspaces, supporting women and minorities… The list is endless.

 In short, this is how you can show companies that doing good in the world will do good things for their bottom line…